 Suggested guides on how to optimize your images:

-- Our comparison of 5 image compression plugins for WordPress
+- Our comparison of 5 image optimizationPlugins for WordPress

-- The makers of the Optimus plugin explain the basic differences between lossy and lossless compression
+- The Plugin manufacturer Optimus explains the basic differences between lossy and lossless compression.

 In the waterfall diagram, images can be quickly identified using the key.
 Webpagetest displays them with purple bars, Pingdom with an icon.
 Only GTMetrix doesn't eparately label images.
 In any case, if the corresponding bars are much longer than the bars of the remaining requests, it indicates a long image loading time.